William Peden Interview, 1968 (C3344)

 0.5 cubic feet (8 folders)

-Articles by Pompey on Ozark people, their religions and folk music.
+The papers contain articles by Pompey on Ozark people, their religions and folk music, and the Civil War in Missouri.
 Lines and verses of songs are included.

 Postcard Collection, 1902-1956 (S0064)